euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 This task is dependent on the [Add the Client SDK] task.
 The following instructions assume that the dependent task is complete already.

-## Framework Path Build Configuration and Files [BuildConfigurationAndFilesFrameworkIntegration]
+## Framework Path Build Configuration and Files
 This task involves changing your application project's build configuration and files.
 These instructions assume that your application has a typical project structure, same as the Add Client SDK task, as shown in the